 Imagine the life you want.
 Then, you only need to generate enough motivation to take consistent “turtle steps” to achieve your goals over time.

-The motivation for persons with ADHD can come in some surprising ways.
-Frustration, inspiration, life events, others’ accomplishments, and visualization.
+For people with ADHD, motivation can come in surprising ways: frustration, inspiration, life events, others’ accomplishments, and visualization.
 Leverage one or use them all.
-Persons with ADHD can create motivation for themselves, even if, at times, they feel a little uninspired.
+Even if they feel a little uninspired at times, people with ADHD can create motivation for themselves.

-What is your favorite way to get yourself motivated with ADHD?
-I’d love to know.
+What is your favorite way to motivate yourself with ADHD?
+I’d love to hear your ideas.
 Please add your comments in the section below.

 KEEP READING: